CameronCombs578/Knowledge-Base-Combs/content/asia-habitats-animals/asia-birds.md

 Birds live in diverse places across the world.
 In Asia, birds can live in wetlands, forests, mountains, and grasslands.
 Places such as the rainforest, mountains, and coasts.
 These creatures are able to adapt to their surroundings in amazing ways.
 ### Adaptations

 Birds are able to use their flying abilities to catch creatures in the air.
-Some are able to dive into bodies of water to catch creatures.
+Some are able to dive into bodies of water to catch creatures like [[asia-fish|fish]].
 These are a few ways that these creatures survive in their environments.
 ### Animals

 Some birds that live in forests include: